 The experienced trucking collision attorneys at The Hart Law Firm know you're hurting after your collision.
 You're most likely also tired, overwhelmed, and just want to be able to get your life back.
 That's why it is vital that you get legal advice from an injury lawyer you can trust-one that has seen these types of accidents before, and knows the process.
 We take truck accident cases throughout Texas, are familiar with the highways and traffic hazards of the area, and are not afraid to defend your rights in court.

 If you or someone you love has been injured in a Texas semi truck wreck, you don't have to go through it alone.
-Contact the truck collision lawyers of The Hart Law Firm today at 1(800) 856-2347 for more information from a Nationally Board-Certified personal injury lawyer.
+Contact the truck collision lawyers of The Hart Law Firm.
+We represent clients throughout the great state of Texas including Irving, Grapevine, Arlington, Colleyville, North Richland, Bedford, Hurst, Euless and all points in between.
+Contact us online or call us directly at 817.830.4888 for your free consultation.